petrvanblokland/DesignDesignSpace/Site.md

 ### Applying topics, process and context
 A combination of two or more topics from the list below, in combination with process and context selection, gives students a unique personal research environment for development.
+Here a comparing set is show of two opposite values.
+E.g. is a system is “Episodic” it is possible to come back on earlier decision (as in a design process).
+If the system is “Sequential”, then the order is fixed (as in a game of chess).

 #### Topics